davidvcauw/distributed-applications/docs/04_genservers/genserver.md

 Once again multi-clause functions allow us to write specific code for each function.
 The first one has a guard that checks whether we can still execute new tasks.
 If that's not possible, we just add it to the queue.
 If it is possible, we just start the process and add it to our remaining tasks.

 ### `handle_call` to retrieve information
 The last important callback is `handle_call`.
-Keep in mind that this is synchronous and will block your GenServer!
+Keep in mind that this is synchronous and will block your client process until you receive a response!
 In our case, we'll just use it to dump the current state of the GenServer.

 ```elixir
   def handle_call(:status, _from, s), do: {:reply, s, s}
 ```

 The `handle_call` function takes 3 parameters.
 The first one is the message, second is a tuple of the caller PID with a unique reference and the third one is the state.
 After that, we have a range of choices of what to return.
 These choices are described at the following link https://hexdocs.pm/elixir/GenServer.html#c:handle_call/3 , but we're just replying the state (2nd element of the tuple) and the 3rd element of the tuple is the new state.

+_Note: you can return a `:noreply` tuple, but it is still necessary to return a reply!
+Check the docs for these specific use cases!_

 ## Overview